 - Abdominal examination and acute medical/surgical emergencies offshore

-- Pre-Hospital Thromolysis
+- Pre-Hospital Thrombolysis

 - General discussion (minor ailments) including eyes, ears & skin conditions

-- Level 2 Food Hygiene and Safety (online course)
+- Level 2 Food Hygiene and Safety (online course) + another module of the students choice

 - Oral examination (30mins) minor ailments inc. asthma, epilepsy, diabetes & dermatological conditions